Call for Marie Curie Postdoctoral Fellows

 Join our team as a Marie Curie Postdoctoral Fellow!

 Tallinn University invites outstanding researchers to apply for a fully funded grant-writing workshop designed to help secure the prestigious Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship.
-This exclusive opportunity, hosted by the School of Governance, Law and Society (SOGOLAS), is tailored for scholars in International Relations (IR) and Comparative Politics (CP).
+This exclusive opportunity, hosted by the School of Governance, Law and Society (SOGOLAS), is tailored for scholars in International Relations (IR) and related fields.
 Join us in the vibrant and intellectually stimulating environment of Tallinn University, where innovation and academic excellence converge in the heart of Estonia.

 Workshop Details: